 A Post tag system simulating the Collatz 3x+1 function.

-In a nutshell, the main idea behind this course is that the development of the digital computer, together with the theory of computation, is one of the most important development in mathematics in the 20th century.
+In a nutshell, the main idea behind this course is that the discovery of the digital computer, together with the theory of computation, is one of the most important developments in mathematics in the 20th century.
 Consequently, this course takes a fresh look at some of the standard concepts of discrete mathematics (relations, functions, logic, graphs, algebra, automata), with strong and consistent emphasis on computation and algorithms.
 Another key concern is knowledge transfer: we need to realign traditional mathematical concepts with our new computational universe and find ways to apply ideas from one realm to the other.
 We begin with a brief introduction to computability and computational complexity.
-Other topics include: iteration, orbits and fixed points; order and equivalence relations; actions and enumeration; finite state machines and cellular automata; finite fields, shift register sequences and pseudo-random numbers; propositional logic and satisfiability testing.
+Other topics include: iteration, orbits and fixed points; order and equivalence relations; actions and enumeration; finite state machines and transducers; finite fields, shift register sequences and pseudo-random numbers; propositional logic and satisfiability testing; first-order logic; theorem provers.